Kingxukai/linux/Documentation/userspace-api/media/dvb/ca-get-slot-info.rst

     :widths: 1 16

     -  -  ``ENODEV``
-       -  the slot is not available.
+       -  the woke slot is not available.

 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.